koreyGambill/scripts/README.md

 For example, you can save this (stuff between the ticks) into the file to create an alias called "gitsync"
 `alias gitsync="bash ~/path/to/repo/bash-scripts/gitSync.sh"` - Calls the gitsync script from any directory.
 Note that you can execute this in your terminal `gitsync argument1 argument2`, and the arguments get passed into the script.
-You need to restart your terminal for the alias to be avaialable to run.
+You need to restart your terminal for the alias to be available to run.

 ## Some Useful Alias's